jmbaliga/Portfolio2/README.md

 # Portfolio2
 Portfolio Website - this was the final project for my Clientside Web Development class at MCC.
 We could choose the topic for our website.
 We were required to use Bootstrap and jQuery.
+(Files for the Java projects mentioned in the portfolio are avaiable upon request.
+I'm not sure if the professors are assigning the same final projects to the current Java I and II sections.
+To avoid the possiblility of others copying my code, those final projects are not available publicly.)